douglasgreen/outlines/computing/web_development/apache_web_server.md

 ## URL Rewriting and Redirection

 URL rewriting and redirection in Apache are powerful tools for managing website navigation, improving user experience, and optimizing for search engines.
 These functionalities are primarily handled by `mod_rewrite`, a module provided by the Apache web server.
-Let\'s delve into each of the key topics:
+Let's delve into each of the key topics:

 ### Understanding mod_rewrite

 `mod_rewrite` is an Apache module used for rewriting requested URLs on the fly.
-It\'s widely used for various purposes, such as redirecting URLs, transforming long URLs into more user-friendly formats, and ensuring that older URLs are forwarded to their newer counterparts.
+It's widely used for various purposes, such as redirecting URLs, transforming long URLs into more user-friendly formats, and ensuring that older URLs are forwarded to their newer counterparts.

 Key Features of `mod_rewrite`:

 -   Flexibility: It allows for complex URL manipulation, making it useful for a wide range of applications.
 -   Use of Regular Expressions: It relies on regular expressions (regex) for pattern matching, allowing it to handle complex and dynamic URL structures.
 -   Conditional Rewriting: `mod_rewrite` can evaluate conditions (using `RewriteCond` directives) before applying rewrite rules.
--   Integration with Apache Configuration: It can be used in Apache\'s main server configuration files (`httpd.conf` or `apache2.conf`), within `<Directory>`, `<Location>`, and `<VirtualHost>` blocks, or within `.htaccess` files.
+-   Integration with Apache Configuration: It can be used in Apache's main server configuration files (`httpd.conf` or `apache2.conf`), within `<Directory>`, `<Location>`, and `<VirtualHost>` blocks, or within `.htaccess` files.

 #### Writing Rewrite Rules